 Proposed monitoring for assessing both performance of waste management and mitigation measures, and environmental effects;

-Technically accurate predictions of the composition (including concentrations, where applicable) and quantities of waste that the applicant proposes to discharge or deposit after all feasible proposed waste prevention and management measures have been employed;
+Technically accurate predictions of the composition (including concentrations, where applicable) and quantities of waste that the applicant proposes to deposit after all feasible proposed waste prevention and management measures have been employed;

-recommended site-specific WQOs for the project’s receiving environment, including the evidence upon which the recommendations are based.
+If proposing to deposit waste to water (whether directly or indirectly), recommended WQOs appropriate for the receiving watercourse(s), including the evidence upon which the recommendations are based.
 During the licencing proceeding, all parties will have the opportunity to review the applicant’s proposed WQOs before the Board makes a final decision on the WQOs for the site.
-Supporting information that the applicant should submit, if available, for the Board’s consideration in setting site-specific WQOs includes, but is not limited to, the items listed below.
+Supporting information that the applicant should submit, if available, for the Board’s consideration in establishing WQOs for the site includes, but is not limited to, the items listed below.

 Existing (baseline) conditions of the receiving watercourse(s) (e.g., water quality and quantity as well as the resident species of plants, animals, and fish that live in or use the water);